 About me

 I am a three-time New England Emmy Award-winning journalist, filmmaker and producer.
 I am a senior video producer at GBH News, where I have reported, filmed and edited short documentaries on topics ranging from women in local politics, to the Massachusetts housing crisis, to public education and immigration.
-My worked has been honored with multiple regional Edward R. Murrow awards, a Gracie award and a National Writers Assocation award, among others.
+My work has been honored with multiple regional Edward R. Murrow awards, a Gracie award and a national award from the Education Writers Association, among others.
+I am a graduate of Columbia Journalism School and Colby College.